 - Protect your credit by prioritizing bills and seeking credit counseling.

-- Cut expenses and negotiate with your lender to manage payments.
+- You should reduce your expenses while negotiating with your lender to handle your debt payments.

 What Is Mortgage Forbearance and How Can It Help?